ramensandwich/SunriseAlarm/README.md

 # SunriseAlarm
-A fun, practical, personal project for me to practice building a device without Arduino as a crutch.
+A fun, practical, personal project for me to practice building a device from the chip-level up